One Persona, Many Cues, Different Results: How Sociodemographic Cues Impact LLM Personalization: Experimental Setup

 We combine each of the 1,666 questions with each of our six persona cues (or absence of personalization) and ten personas.
 For each of these prompts we obtain three responses sampled with a temperature of 1.0 to capture some model variation.
 We choose to evaluate model outputs over output probabilities since outputs resemble how end users experience the models.
 This leads to a total of $10,530,786$ model responses.
 Appendix~\ref{app:exp_details} lists details on the experimental setup.

-For closed-ended tasks, we check whether the model response contains one of the two answer options and exclude invalid responses from the evaluation (0.57\% of responses on average, see Appendix~\ref{app:invalid} for details).
+For closed-ended tasks, we check whether the model response contains one of the two answer options and exclude invalid responses from the evaluation ($0.98\%$ of responses on average, see Appendix~\ref{app:invalid} for details).

-\paragraph{Evaluation} First, we calculate the \textbf{result metric} for each (sub-) dataset.
+\paragraph{Evaluation} First, we calculate the \textbf{result metric} for each (sub-) dataset, which measures the model's performance on a task for a given persona cue.
 For AITA and MMMD, we report the model's accuracy, i.e., how often the LLM agrees with the reddit user verdict and the ground-truth answer respectively.
 For datasets with a numerical answer (IB after stance detection on the generated response and the questions about salary recommendations from SBB) we report the mean of the model's answers.
 A higher value indicates a more negative stance or a higher salary respectively.
-For the other subsets of SSB, we follow \citet{kearney2025languagemodelschangefacts} and compute the percentage of cases where the model responds with `yes', meaning in which the user is encouraged to seek medical attention, is given advantageous legal advice, is told they should receive benefits, or is given the politically liberal (as opposed to conservative) answer.
+For the other subsets of SBB, we follow \citet{kearney2025languagemodelschangefacts} and compute the percentage of cases where the model responds with `yes', corresponding to those in which the user is encouraged to seek medical attention, is given advantageous legal advice, is told they should receive benefits, or is given the politically liberal (as opposed to conservative) answer.

-As most datasets do not have a ground truth answer, we calculate the Spearman correlation coefficient \citep{spearman_1904_correlation} on the result metrics to assess similarities between persona cues or models.
+Second, we use two other metrics to measure the impact of a specific cue on the result metric.
+As most datasets do not have a ground truth answer, we first calculate the Spearman correlation coefficient \citep{spearman_1904_correlation} on the result metrics to assess similarities between persona cues or models.
 We aggregate over the three sampled responses per prompt and the five variations per cue (different conversation histories, templates and/or names for the same persona).
-Our null hypothesis is that all persona cues should receive the same result metric.
-We therefore bootstrap (B=1,000) the one-sided confidence interval of our correlation coefficient and test whether it includes $1$.
+Our null hypothesis is that for the same persona all persona cues should receive the same result metric.
+We therefore bootstrap (B=$1,000$) the one-sided confidence interval of our correlation coefficient and test whether it includes $1$.
 If not, the correlation is significantly different from $1$ for $\alpha=.01$.